zpaul10/dsc-html-introduction-lab-onl01-dtsc-pt-052620/README.md

 ## Objectives
 You will be able to:
-* Add an appropriate `doctype` tag at the top of an HTML file.
-* Enclose the HTML contents of a site inside `HTML` tags.
+* Explain what HTML is and why it's important in the context of web development
+* Compare and contrast HTML tags
-* Structure an HTML document with `head` and `body` tags.
+* Create an HTML document with appropriate tags
-* Add `title` tags to give the page a title that will show up in the browser tab.

 ## The Web Developers Toolset